missuse/ragp/README.md

 | AT2G13820.1 | SGLKTVVRTGPECLCEAFKNS |      66|  0.0412103| No  |
 | AT2G13820.1 | TLDLSKAASLPSVCKVAAPPS |      92|  0.0615301| No  |

-Chimeric AGPs contain additional domains apart the arabinogalactan sequence spans, and are usually much harder to find.
-They are characterized by the presence of so called AGII glycomodules - amino acid dimers: OA, OS, OT, AO, SO and TO (and probably OG, OV, GO and VO) which are in close proximity to each other.
+AGPs are characterized by the presence of so called AGII glycomodules - amino acid dimers: OA, OS, OT, AO, SO and TO (and probably OG, OV, GO and VO) which are in close proximity to each other.
 Where: O - hydroxyproline, A - alanine, S - serine, T - threnonine, G - glycine and V - valine. scan\_ag function attempts to find the mentioned dimers according to user specified rules.
 Example:

 ``` r
 at_nsp_ag <- scan_ag(sequence = at_nsp$sequence,